owlracle/bots/README.md

 Now your bot must be added to the desired server.
 If you followed a tutorial on how to make a discord bot, you know what this is about.
 After your bot is running, you can start talking to him with `!start` or `/start`.

 You can test it on [Owlracle's Telegram](https://t.me/owlracle) group.
-Just join.

 That is it!
 Enjoy.